-Ignition key/Steering Lock Key
+Ignition key

-Be sure to record the key number provided with the original keys and record it in this manual.
-Store the spare key in a safe location.
+Be sure to record the key number provided with the key number plate.
+Store the spare key and recorded key number in a safe location.

 To make a duplicate, take the spare key or the key number to a locksmith.